-In the past four decades, technological advances, globalization, trade liberalization, and increased regulation have shaped our daily lives and supply chains worldwide.
+Technological advances, globalization, trade liberalization, and increased regulation have shaped our daily lives and supply chains worldwide in the past four decades.
 This course serves as an introduction to the topics of Digital Operations/Supply Chain Management, Behavioral Operations Management, and their interaction.
 The course aims to introduce students to (1) the impact of digitalization and (2) the role of human behavior on operational and supply chain processes and decisions.

-At the end of the course, students will be able to:
+At the end of the course, students:

-a) understand the impact of digitalization on operations and supply chain management processes;

-- b) grasp the leading trends and critical issues in the digital supply chain; - c) gain insights into the use of analytics and simulation in designing and planning a supply chain; and - d) know the field of Behavioral Operations and the influence of behavior on operational decisions. - 6.C Combine different skills and management disciplines in support of interdisciplinary responsibilities - 1.A Demonstrate an international mindset - 1.B Successfully collaborate within a intercultural team - 1.C Communicate effectively in English - 5.B Construct expert knowledge from cutting-edge information - 5.C Employ state-of-the-art management techniques - 6.B Synthesize multifaceted information from various sources across different functional fields
+- a) understand the impact of digitalization on operations and supply chain management processes; - b) know the field of Behavioral Operations Management and the influence of behavior on operational decisions; and - c) discuss the connections between the latest trends in digital operations and real-life company examples. - 4.C Convey powerful messages using contemporary presentation techniques - 6.A Thoroughly examine a complex business situation - 1.A Demonstrate an international mindset - 1.B Successfully collaborate within a intercultural team - 1.C Communicate effectively in English - 5.C Employ state-of-the-art management techniques - 6.B Synthesize multifaceted information from various sources across different functional fields - 6.C Combine different skills and management disciplines in support of interdisciplinary responsibilities - 5.B Construct expert knowledge from cutting-edge information